10 Honda & Acura models have earned the IIHS Top Safety Pick or Top Safety Pick+ for model year 2015

 - All Honda and Acura light trucks have had Vehicle Stability Assist™ (VSA®) as standard equipment since 2006, five years before the government mandate.

 - Honda engineers developed the world’s first commercially deployed Collision Mitigation Braking System (CMBS) that can alert drivers to the risk of collision.
-If a collision is deemed unavoidable, it applies the brakes and tensions the front seat belts to help reduce impact force on occupants.
+If a collision is deemed unavoidable, it applies the brakes and tensions the front seat belts to help mitigate the severity of the crash.

 - In 1990, Honda was the first automaker to introduce a front passenger airbag that deploys upward toward the windshield rather than directly at the passenger, reducing the potential for injury from the airbag’s deployment.
 Today, Honda is an industry leader in developing and implementing new advanced airbag technology, which varies deployment based on crash severity.

 - In 2006, Honda’s legendary Gold Wing became the world’s first production motorcycle to offer a rider airbag system.

-- All model year 2008 and newer Honda and Acura vehicles feature pedestrian injury mitigation design features such as breakaway wiper pivots and collapsible hood hinges, totaling more than 10 million vehicles purchased by U.S. customers to date.
-(Except the S2000 – discontinued for MY2010)
+- All model year 2008 and newer Honda and Acura vehicles feature pedestrian injury mitigation design features such as breakaway wiper pivots and collapsible hood hinges, totaling more than 10 million vehicles purchased by U.S. customers to date (except the S2000 which was discontinued in MY2010).

 - Honda has broadened the scope of its effort to mitigate pedestrian injuries by developing the third generation pedestrian dummy, POLAR III, to study lower back and upper leg injuries which are common in collisions between a pedestrian and a minivan or SUV.